cefonline/ar-sqlanywhere-adapter/README.md

 # SQLAnywhere ActiveRecord

-This is a SQLAnywhere driver for ActiveRecord 5.2.
+This is a SQLAnywhere driver for ActiveRecord 6.0.
+This driver supports SQLAnywhere 16 and 17.
 This driver requires the `SQLAnywhere2` ruby gem.

 To use this gem add the following in your Gemfile: